Anemolo/Infinite-Lights/README.md

 - The general styles for the demo page are in css/base.css and individual styles go into the css/demoN.css
 - The README.md should be used to add credits and licensing information of resources used
-- For writing the tutorial, take a look at some guidelines in article.html
+- For writing the tutorial, take a look at https://github.com/crnacura/CodropsTemplate/wiki/Writing-the-article
-- Delete this 'how to' in the final version and leave the following (fill in title/description, credits and social links):
+- Delete this 'how to' in the final version and leave the following (fill in title/description, credits and social links, we'll do the rest):

 # The Title